Stop managing by instinct.

 It's a structured PDF playbook — frameworks and templates embedded throughout.
 You read it, apply it, and reference it when you hit a specific situation.
 Built to be used, not just read once.

-This is the introductory price for the first cohort of buyers.
-I'm building Code to People and want to get this playbook into the hands of as many new managers as possible.
-The price will go up as the audience grows.
-There's no artificial deadline — but $27 is where it starts.
+This is first-cohort pricing.
+I want to get this playbook into the hands of as many new managers as possible while I'm still building Code to People.
+The price will increase as the audience grows — $27 is where it starts.

 You already know what managing by instinct costs you.